rogerbest40/OctoUpdater/README.md

+# ⚠️ Fix for Latest Update Issues

+If the updater fails to recognize your game as up-to-date after a recent server update, follow these steps:

+> **Note:** This update may replace some of your custom `.mpq` mods.
+Remove all custom MPQs before step 1, then add them back after.

+1. **Run the standard Octo Launcher** — update the launcher, update the game, and launch the game once from it.
+2. **Run Octo Updater** (this repository) — go to **Settings** and enable **"Skip update check (force PLAY)"**.
+3. You can now launch the game from this updater as usual.
+Everything works the same, but without enforcing the update check until the main author releases a fix.

+---

 Fixed DPI scaling issues that would cut out some options for users with dpi enabled.

 fixed GH rate limiting by added in settings window a place for users to add their own GH token.
 Open the settings and add your github PAT key there if you use lots of addons.